-- o Maintain records of persons committed to it and establish programs of research, statistics and planning. - o Investigate the grievances of any person committed to the Department and inquire into any alleged misconduct by employees; and for this purpose it may issue subpoenas and compel the attendance of witnesses and the production of writings and papers, and may examine under oath any witnesses who may appear before it. - o Appoint and remove the chief administrative officers, and administer programs of training and development of personnel of the Department.
-Personnel assigned by the Department are responsible for the custody and control of committed persons. - o Cooperate with other departments and agencies and with local communities for the development of standards and programs for better correctional services in this State. - o Administer all monies and properties of the Department. - Report annually to the Governor on the committed persons, institutions and programs of the Department. - o Make all rules and regulations and exercise all powers and duties vested by law in the Department. - o Do all other acts necessary to carry out the provisions of the statutes.
+- Establish a system of release, supervision and guidance of committed persons in the community. - o Maintain records of persons committed to it and establish programs of research, statistics and planning. - o Investigate the grievances of any person committed to the Department and inquire into any alleged misconduct by employees; and for this purpose it may issue subpoenas and compel the attendance of witnesses and the production of writings and papers, and may examine under oath any witnesses who may appear before it. - o Appoint and remove the chief administrative officers, and administer programs of training and development of personnel of the Department.
+Personnel assigned by the Department are responsible for the custody and control of committed persons. - communities for the development of standards and programs for better correctional services in this State. - o Administer all monies and properties of the Department. - o Report annually to the Governor on the committed persons, institutions and programs of the Department. - Make all rules and regulations and exercise all powers and duties vested by law in the Department. - o Do all other acts necessary to carry out the provisions of the statutes.